-All of Tensitron's handheld digital tension meters use rechargeable NiMH batteries (nickel-metal hydride) and include power supplies which can take input voltages from 100-240V and include several, interchangeable "blades" allowing for use with US, European, Australian, and other plug configurations.
+All of Tensitron's handheld digital tension meters use rechargeable NiMH batteries (nickel-metal hydride) and include power supplies which can take input voltages from 100-240V and include several, interchangeable adaptors allowing for use with US, European, Australian, and other plug configurations.

 CE & FCC Certifications

 The CE Testing Report covers all circuitry used in Tensitron's handheld digital instrumentation.

 Click here to view Tensitron's CE Test Report.
 (Note: File size is 13,000 KB)

 Click here to view Tensitron's CE Compliance Report for the '-1 Series' of instruments.